skDooley/shell_tutorial/README.md

 directory, then enter the command:

     ls ~

-prints the contents of `/home/ubuntu` which is your home directory.
-Finally, the special directory `.` always refers to your current directory.
-So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
-This may seem like a useless shortcut right now, but we'll see when it is needed in a little while.

-To summarize, the commands `ls ~`, `ls ~/.`, and `ls ../../` all do exactly the same thing.
-These shortcuts are not necessary, they are provided for your convenience.

-**Our data set: Cochlear Implants**

-A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
-More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
-In order to establish a baseline for such a benchmark, our supervisor got teenagers with CIs to listen to audio files on their computer and
-report:

-1.  the quietest sound they could hear
-2.  the lowest and highest tones they could hear
-3.  the narrowest range of frequencies they could discriminate

-To participate, subjects attended our laboratory and one of our lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
-Each set of test results were written out to a text file, one set per file.
-Each participant has a unique subject ID, and a made-up subject name.
-Each experiment has a unique experiment ID.
-The experiment has collected 351 files so far.

-The data is a bit of a mess!
-There are inconsistent file names, there are extraneous "NOTES" files that we'd like to get rid of, and the data is spread across many directories.
-We are going to use shell commands to get this data into shape.
-By the end we would like to:

-1. Put all of the data into one directory called "alldata"

-2. Have all of the data files in there, and ensure that every file has a ".txt" extension

-3. Get rid of the extraneous "NOTES" files

-If we can get through this example in the available time, we will move onto more advanced shell topics...

-**Wild cards**
+**Wild card**

-Navigate to the `~/softwarecarpentry/day1.shell/data/THOMAS` directory.
-This directory contains our hearing test data for THOMAS.
+Navigate to the `~/shell_tutorial/hearing_data/data/THOMAS` directory.
 If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
 By default, `ls` lists all of the files in a given directory.
 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command:

     ls *1